FraunhoferIOSB/GreasePad/index.md

 No installation procedure is provided.
 Instead, please perform the following steps:

-1. Download the zip file [https://FraunhoferIOSB.github.io/GreasePad/downloads/GreasePad110_x64.zip](https://FraunhoferIOSB.github.io/GreasePad/downloads/GreasePad110_x64.zip) to your machine.
+1. Download the zip file from [https://FraunhoferIOSB.github.io/GreasePad/downloads](https://FraunhoferIOSB.github.io/GreasePad/downloads) to your machine.
 2. Unpack the file contents to a folder.
 The zip file contains the executable *greasepad.exe* and the required dynamically linked libraries, and the redistributable *vcredist_x64.exe*.
 3. select and start the executable *greasepad.exe*.